lbl-srg/soep/doc-design/source/softwareArchitecture.rst

  * ``fmi2SetReal`` can be called during the continuous time mode and during event mode not only for inputs, as is allowed in FMI-ME 2.0, but also for continuous-time states and discrete output variables.
- * ``fmi2SetReal`` shall re-initialize caching
-   of all variables which depend on the arguments of the function.

 .. note:: Calling ``fmi2SetReal`` for discrete output variables is needed if an FMU-ME
           contains the QSS solver, in which cases it exposes the quantized states as